AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

       -- C. LOYAL CUSTOMER ANALYSIS : Focuses on identifying and analyzing loyal or high-value customers.

--- 10. Which customers have not made any purchases/ inactive customers?
+-- 9. Which customers have not made any purchases/ inactive customers?
 --  Targets inactive customers with re-engagement campaigns to boost sales.
---  An impressive 86% of customers in the database have made at least one purchase, reflecting an outstanding conversion rate that showcases the store's ability to effectively turn visitors into loyal buyers, with a remarkably low churn rate among new sign-ups.

 SELECT
     *